8 min read

-For many people around the world, the identity printed on their cards does not reflect who they truly are.
-True Name from Mastercard has been designed to change that, enabling people to display their preferred name on their card.
-As Mastercard seeks to achieve ubiquity for True Name across all card offerings, the collaboration with Global Payments ensures deeper market penetration.
+For many people worldwide, the identity printed on their cards does not reflect who they indeed are.
+True-Name from Mastercard has been designed to change that, enabling people to display their preferred name on their card.
+As Mastercard seeks to achieve ubiquity for True-Name across all card offerings, the collaboration with Global Payments ensures deeper market penetration.

 American Banker | PR | AlphaSense Transcript